-· The orientation sets the scene, mood and introduces the characters.
-Which character/s are we introduced to in the
+- The orientation sets the scene, mood and introduces the characters.
+Answer the following questions after reading the opening scene of the novel: - Which character/s are we introduced to?

-- opening scene of the novel?

-- What mood is the author setting?

-- Write what you think could happen in the story based on how the writer has set the story up.
+- What mood is the author setting? - Write what you think could happen in the story based on how the writer has set the story up.